 On eggs does mean that the hens who laid them did not spend their entire lives in inhumane wire cages, and that is a good thing.
 But it doesn't mean they had any access to the outdoors, or even adequate space or enrichment in that indoor environment.

 To further complicate things, the term "cage-free" on a package of chicken or turkey meat adds no value because meat birds are not subject to being raised in cages.

-The USDA does not have an official definition for "grass-fed" claims.
+The USDA does not have an official definition for "grass-fed" claims for dairy products.
 Pasture access during the animal's life is required, but producers are allowed to define the specifics themselves, resulting in huge variations, many of which are substandard.

 The "Free-Range" or "Free Roaming" Claim -